EternityForest/awesome-standards/README.md

 These are tools one could reasonably expected any casual to serious DIYer to have, or quickly obtain.

+### Flashlight

+If it's not USB- C rechargeable and doesn't have a replaceable batteries....
+Don't bother.

 ### Pliers

 ### Scissors or EMT shears